pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *max_node_testing_results*: The maximum number of testing results runs which are stored.
 - *network_discovery*: .
 When enabled, MAAS will use passive techniques (such as listening to ARP requests and mDNS advertisements) to observe networks attached to rack controllers.
 Active subnet mapping will also be available to be enabled on the configured subnets.
 - *node_timeout*: Time, in minutes, until the node times out during commissioning, testing, deploying, or entering rescue mode..
 Commissioning, testing, deploying, and entering rescue mode all set a timeout when beginning.
 If MAAS does not hear from the node within the specified number of minutes the node is powered off and set into a failed status.
 - *ntp_external_only*: Use external NTP servers only.
 Configure all region controller hosts, rack controller hosts, and subsequently deployed machines to refer directly to the configured external NTP servers.
-Otherwise only region controller hosts will be configured to use those external NTP servers, rack contoller hosts will in turn refer to the regions' NTP servers, and deployed machines will refer to the racks' NTP servers.
+Otherwise only region controller hosts will be configured to use those external NTP servers, rack controller hosts will in turn refer to the regions' NTP servers, and deployed machines will refer to the racks' NTP servers.
 - *ntp_servers*: Addresses of NTP servers.
-NTP servers, specified as IP addresses or hostnames delimited by commas and/or spaces, to be used as time references for MAAS itself, the machines MAAS deploys, and devices that make use of MAAS's DHCP services.
+NTP servers, specified as IP addresses or hostnames delimited by commas and/or spaces, to be used as time references for MAAS itself, the machines MAAS deploys, and devices that make use of MAAS DHCP services.
 - *prefer_v4_proxy*: Sets IPv4 DNS resolution before IPv6.
 If prefer_v4_proxy is set, the proxy will be set to prefer IPv4 DNS resolution before it attempts to perform IPv6 DNS resolution.
 - *prometheus_enabled*: Enable sending stats to a prometheus gateway..
 Allows MAAS to send statistics to Prometheus.
 This requires the 'prometheus_push_gateway' to be set.
 - *prometheus_push_gateway*: Address or hostname of the Prometheus push gateway..
 Defines the address or hostname of the Prometheus push gateway where MAAS will send data to.